EIART/raycast-linear-issue/README.md

 - Additional Linear fields (priority, labels, assignee).
 - Better multi-language support.
 - Smarter prompt that adapts to company-specific taxonomy.

+## Contributing

+Issues and pull requests are welcome — check out [CONTRIBUTING.md](./CONTRIBUTING.md) for the workflow and quality checklist.
+For release history, see [CHANGELOG.md](./CHANGELOG.md).

 ## License